schapsl/sqlreport/README.md

 * description and
 * SQL query.
-Because of the security implication and the necessary knowledge of the data model, only administrator should be allowed to create and edit SQLReports and subsequent SQReportParameters.
+Because of the security implication and the necessary knowledge of the data model, only administrators should be allowed to create and edit SQLReports and subsequent SQLReportParameters.

-The SQL query can be parametized.
+The SQL query can be parameterized.
 For each parameter there must be the placeholder ? in the query.
 If you want to use the same value multiple times, each occurance must have it's own placeholder and the value has to be entered later on each time seperately.